On Ramification Filtrations and p-adic Differential Equations, II: mixed characteristic case: Introduction

 \subsection{Main results}

 This paper is a sequel to \cite{Me-condI}, in which we proved a comparison theorem between the arithmetic ramification conductors defined by Abbes and Saito \cite{AS-cond1} and the differential ramification conductors defined by Kedlaya \cite{KSK-Swan1}.
-In that paper, a key consequence is that one can carry the Hasse-Arf theorem for the differential conductors to obtain a Hasse-Arf theorem for the arithmetic conductors in the equal characteristic $p>0$ case.
+In that paper, a key consequence is that one can use the Hasse-Arf theorem for the differential conductors to obtain a Hasse-Arf theorem for the arithmetic conductors in the equal characteristic $p>0$ case.

-In this paper, we will combine the ideas in \cite{KSK-Swan1, Me-condI} with the techniques of nonarchimedean differential modules in \cite{KSK-me-pDE-TRP}, to give a proof of the following Hasse-Arf theorem for the arithmetic ramification conductors in the mixed characteristic case.
+In this paper, we combine the ideas from \cite{KSK-Swan1, Me-condI} with the techniques of nonarchimedean differential modules in \cite{KSK-me-pDE-TRP}, to give a proof of the following Hasse-Arf theorem for the arithmetic ramification conductors in the mixed characteristic case.